Lethal autonomous weapon: Standard used in US policy

-Possible violations of ethics and international acts
+Possible violations of ethics and international law

 Stuart Russell, professor of computer science from University of California, Berkeley stated the concern he has with LAWs is that his view is that it is unethical and inhumane.
 The main issue with this system is it is hard to distinguish between combatants and non-combatants.
+However, improvements in AWS, especially with the use of AI, can ameliorate some of these concerns.
+Nathan Wood has noted that "there are a host of cases where specific autonomous systems can reliably distinguish between military targets and protected persons and objects, and in some cases already are doing so.

 There is concern by some economists and legal scholars about whether LAWs would violate International Humanitarian Law, especially the principle of distinction, which requires the ability to discriminate combatants from non-combatants, and the principle of proportionality, which requires that damage to civilians be proportional to the military aim.
 This concern is often invoked as a reason to ban "killer robots" altogether - but it is doubtful that this concern can be an argument against LAWs that do not violate International Humanitarian Law.
+Wood has asserted that while it would be wrong to use AWS in some circumstances, in others AWS "are likely to be superior, both morally and legally, to conventional alternatives."

 A 2021 report by the American Congressional Research Service states that "there are no domestic or international legal prohibitions on the development of use of LAWs," although it acknowledges ongoing talks at the UN Convention on Certain Conventional Weapons (CCW).

 LAWs are said by some to blur the boundaries of who is responsible for a particular killing.
 Philosopher Robert Sparrow argues that autonomous weapons are causally but not morally responsible, similar to child soldiers.
 In each case, he argues there is a risk of atrocities occurring without an appropriate subject to hold responsible, which violates jus in bello.
 Thomas Simpson and Vincent Müller argue that they may make it easier to record who gave which command.
-Potential IHL violations by LAWs are – by definition – only applicable in conflict settings that involve the need to distinguish between combatants and civilians.
-As such, any conflict scenario devoid of civilians' presence – i.e. in space or the deep seas – would not run into the obstacles posed by IHL.